Combination of the two proves more potent than dietary omega-3s alone

 Succulent sources of beneficial fats

-One easy way to get ample omega-3s is by taking our Sockeye Salmon Oil supplements.
-Independent tests show that our pure, unrefined Sockeye Oil supplements are rich in potent astaxanthin antioxidants and rare long chain fatty acids not found in standard distilled-fish-oil capsules.
+One easy way to get ample omega-3s is by taking our Sockeye Salmon Oil supplements, which are rich in the potent astaxanthin antioxidant.

 Of course, you can ensure a steady, palate-pleasing supply of omega-3s by enjoying our wild Alaskan salmon (canned or fresh-frozen), sablefish, and albacore tuna.
 And while the levels of omega-3s in our wild Alaskan halibut are lower—about 40 percent of those in salmon—they remain very substantial.